 Yes.
-XenCenter is backward compatible with multiple host systems running different versions of XenServer.
+XenCenter is backward compatible with multiple host systems running different versions of XenServer that are currently supported.

 Can I use XenCenter to connect to multiple resource pools?

 Yes.
 You can connect to multiple resource pools from a single XenCenter console.